New study says cinnamon-based antimicrobial does little to relieve bad breath

-While certain gum brands may claim to eliminate halitosis-causing bacteria, these claims must be understood in the light of exactly how much bacteria they ultimately do away with.
-To that end, a recent study analyzed the effectiveness of a cinnamon-based agent in killing oral microbes.
+While certain gum brands may claim to target halitosis-causing bacteria, these claims must be understood in the light of exactly how much bacteria they ultimately do away with.
+To that end, a recent study analyzed the effectiveness of a cinnamon-based agent in attacking oral microbes.

 Published in the Journal of Clinical Dentistry, the research centered on cinnamic aldehyde, a compound found in plenty of sweetened chewing gums.
 It's found there for a simple reason.
 Cinnamic aldehyde is what gives cinnamon its flavor.
 The chemical has been synthesizeable, independent of the spice, for over 100 years.